July Theses: Impact

-Especially after the Writers' Congress of 1968, Party leaders started to clash with writers; earlier that year Ceaușescu had announced: "the freedom of the individual is not in contradiction with the general demands and interests of society but, on the contrary, serves these interests".
-Ceaușescu managed to co-opt numerous intellectuals (many of them formerly apolitical or even oppositionist) and bring them into the Party after condemning the Warsaw Pact's invasion of Czechoslovakia, but still the Party began to intensify the struggle among writers as a group and between them and the Party.
-In 1970, awards of literary prizes brought the Party leadership into open conflict with the Writers' Union.
-This determined the Party to recover the privilege of granting such awards and of determining their standards of value.

-Despite these forebodings of conflict, the Theses, with their promise of Neo-Stalinism, came as a shock.
-The Party was supposed to supervise the Theses' implementation closely and meticulously, but it was unable to do so with the same efficacy as in the 1950s.
+Especially after the Writers' Congress of 1968, PCR leaders started to clash with writers.
+Earlier that year Ceaușescu had announced: "the freedom of the individual is not in contradiction with the general demands and interests of society but, on the contrary, serves these interests".
+He managed to co-opt numerous intellectuals (many of them formerly apolitical or even oppositionist) and bring them into the PCR after condemning the Warsaw Pact's invasion of Czechoslovakia.
+However, the PCR began to intensify the struggle among writers as a group, and between them and the party.
+In 1970, awards of literary prizes brought the party leadership into open conflict with the Writers' Union of Romania.
+This determined the party to recover the privilege of granting such awards and of determining their standards of value.
+Despite these forebodings of conflict, the Theses with their promise of Neo-Stalinism, came as a shock.
+The PCR was supposed to supervise the Theses' implementation closely and meticulously, but it was unable to do so with the same efficacy as in the 1950s.
 In part, this was due to the artistic community, which was numbed by the proposals and roused into a temporary united front against them.
-Zaharia Stancu and Eugen Jebeleanu, long associated with the régime, joined in protest with younger writers like Buzura, Păunescu, Popescu and Marin Sorescu.
+Zaharia Stancu and Eugen Jebeleanu, long associated with the communist regime, joined in protest with younger writers like Buzura, Păunescu, Popescu, and Marin Sorescu.
 Leonid Dimov and Dumitru Țepeneag denounced the proposals on Radio Free Europe in Paris, and Nicolae Breban, editor-in-chief of România Literară, resigned while in West Germany and attacked the Theses in an interview with Le Monde.
 Writers appeared combative at a meeting with Ceaușescu in Neptun.

-The Party issued its own counter-measures.
+The PCR issued its own counter-measures.
 For instance, a law passed in December 1971 prohibited the broadcasting or publication abroad of any written material that might prejudice the interest of the state.
 Romanian citizens were also forbidden from having any contact with foreign radio stations or newspapers, as this was considered hostile to Romania.
 One man who had submitted a volume of poetry to a critic for evaluation was tried for having written "hostile" verse; despite the critic having come to defend him, a military court sentenced him to 12 years' imprisonment.